Game of Thrones Daenerys fan fury, explained by a clinical psychologist

-On the path to ruling the seven kingdoms on Game of Thrones, a true superstar of the realm took a turn Sunday night that has lots of fans feeling uneasy.
+On the path to ruling the seven kingdoms on Game of Thrones, a true superstar of the realm took a dramatic turn that has lots of fans feeling uneasy.
 One clinical psychologist, author and dedicated fantasy fan says the letdown is real.

 Because there are spoilers ahead!
 Got that?
 OK.